Automated decision-making: Explainability

 Questions of biased or incorrect data or algorithms and concerns that some ADMs are black box technologies, closed to human scrutiny or interrogation, has led to what is referred to as the issue of explainability, or the right to an explanation of automated decisions and AI.
 This is also known as Explainable AI (XAI), or Interpretable AI, in which the results of the solution can be analysed and understood by humans.
 XAI algorithms are considered to follow three principles - transparency, interpretability and explainability.

 Information asymmetry

 Automated decision-making may increase the information asymmetry between individuals whose data feeds into the system and the platforms and decision-making systems capable of inferring information from that data.
 On the other hand it has been observed that in financial trading the information asymmetry between two artificial intelligent agents may be much less than between two human agents or between human and machine agents.
+A research validated Daniel Kahneman's theory on noisy decisions by human experts in finance.
+It demonstrates the inherent inconsistencies in human judgments, which consequently affect the outcomes of automated decisions made by AI decision-support systems.